bisson2000/train-maniacs/README.md

 ### Launching the server

 By default `run.bat` and `run.sh` are configured to use 8GB of memory.
-You can change this with Xms and Xmx in `user_jvm_args.txt` if you want to.
+You can change this with Xms and Xmx in `user_jvm_args.txt`.
 8GB is recommended, but you can go higher if you want to.

 1. Run the start script `run.bat` if on Windows, `run.sh` if on Linux

 2. `eula.txt` will get generated.
 The server cannot start if you don't agree to the eula.
-Open `eula.txt` and change the value to true if you agree to the eula [https://aka.ms/MinecraftEULA](https://aka.ms/MinecraftEULA).
+Open `eula.txt` and change the value to `true` if you agree to the eula [https://aka.ms/MinecraftEULA](https://aka.ms/MinecraftEULA)

 3. Re-run the start script after agreeing to the eula and the server should boot